Venture Capital Trusts – pay less tax and help UK companies grow

 - no capital gains tax

 Tax treatment is dependent on your individual circumstances and may be subject to change.
 Investing in smaller companies isn’t easy, and demands specialist skills and experience.
 We launched our first VCT in 2002, and have since gone on to become the UK’s largest VCT provider.
 We now look after more than £400 million for 20,000 investors.
-Why not have a look at the companies in our VCT portfolio?
-Read our guide for information on Guide to claiming tax relief on your investment in on or our VCTs
+Read our guide for information on Guide to claiming tax relief on your investment in one of our VCTs.

 VCTs open for investment this tax year

 The following VCTs are currently open for new investment: